 Now I'm not an art aficionado but I really liked this museum.
 It's airy and bright solarium greets you right when you walk in, and you can branch off into the various galleries.
 I loved the progression of Diego’s work as you moved up the museum, seeing some of his original works from art school as well as pre-painting sketches of some of his most famous work.
 There is one of his big murals there to see, but a majority of the pieces are smaller works that he painted early in his career.

-Evening: Sunset from San Miguel Hill
+Evening: Sunset at San Miguel Hill

 Before your first day is up, you definitely want to check out the sunset on the top of San Miguel Hill.
 It has a really nice panoramic view of the entire central area, and you can truly appreciate the beauty of the city’s colorful and historic skyline.
 All the houses are painted various vibrant colors like green, red, yellow and orange which really pop during golden hour.
 It is absolutely gorgeous!